muggy8/improbable/from-me-to-me/Inesqadm.md

 After hearing Emma's question, Mikay closed his eyes and took a deep breath before sighing and falling into silence.

-With all 4 of us in silence, the tension within this room became even thicker.
+With all 4 of us in silence once again, the tension within this room somehow became even thicker.

 Seconds became minutes, minutes became hours.